-Both theories have a mathematical or computational core (integrated information for the IIT, and global workspace for the GNWT) and proposed biological implementations (the posterior cortex versus the PFC and associated areas, respectively).
+Both theories have a mathematical or computational core (integrated information for IIT and global workspace for GNWT) and proposed biological implementations (posterior cortex versus PFC and associated areas, respectively).
 Although it is difficult to test the mathematical or computational core of either theory directly, their competing biological implementations are empirically testable with current methodologies.
-Thus, our study focuses on brain regions where the predictions diverge most significantly - the posterior cortex for the IIT and the PFC for the GNWT, rather than the associated areas in higher-order sensory or parietal cortex - facilitating maximally diagnostic experiments.
+Thus, our study focuses on brain regions where the predictions diverge most notably-posterior cortex for IIT and PFC for GNWT, rather than the associated areas in higher-order sensory or parietal cortex-to facilitate maximally diagnostic experiments.